thejeffreyli/gui_msa/versions/gui_msa_0.07/ReadMe.md

 4. Parameters: The program asks you to input the a0 parameter (in unit Bohr) used in the Morse variable yij = exp(-rij/a0).
     - Input: Enter the a0 parameter you would like to use.
 We recommend values between 2.0 and 3.0 Bohr.
 Moves on to next step.

 5. Fitting: The program fits the potential energy surface and when it finishes, the root-mean-square fitting error (RMSE) and weighted RMSE are displayed.
-The coefficients of the fit are written in "coeff.dat."
+The coefficients of the fit are written in 'coeff.dat.'
     - Compute: Generates fits and displays RMSE.
     - Exit: Saves the values in an output.txt file and terminates program.